-Waitaki District Health Services Ltd

-The company no longer provides hospital and healthcare services from its former base at the Ōamaru Hospital premises, having sold this operation to Te Whatu Ora Health New Zealand on 30 June 2024, and instead, manages and maintains the property, and leases it to Te Whatu Ora.
-The Company has satisfactorily achieved this purpose in 2025.
+Waitaki District Health Services Ltd no longer provides hospital and healthcare services from its former base at the Ōamaru Hospital premises, having sold this operation to Te Whatu Ora Health New Zealand on 30 June 2024, and instead, manages and maintains the property, and leases it to Te Whatu Ora.
+The Company no longer has an agreed Statement of Service Performance with Council.